byoung22/humane-reader/README.md

 # Humane Reader Chrome Extension
-The Humane Reader Chrome Extension is an AI-powered tool that generates natural-sounding speech from text using state-of-the-art text-to-speech technology.
+The Humane Reader Chrome Extension is an AI-powered tool that generates natural-sounding speech from text using `coqui-ai TTS`.
 With this extension, you can easily grab text from any webpage and convert it into high-quality audio, making it convenient for users who prefer listening to content rather than reading it.

 [Annmarie.webm](https://github.com/byoung22/humane-reader/assets/111161049/3252cde9-dae7-4008-bbc5-481adb159f39)